Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

        width="650"
        style="display:block; margin:0 auto;"/>
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
-    <strong>Figure X.</strong>  Wiring diagram for the TinyODOM-EX HIL setup.
+    <strong>Figure 3.6</strong>  Wiring diagram for the TinyODOM-EX HIL setup.
 USB D+/D− and GND connect directly to the BLE33 for serial telemetry, while the USB 5 V supply is routed through the INA228 shunt (Vin+ → Vin−) to measure current and energy.
 The BLE33 powers the INA228 logic from its 3.3 V rail and configures/reads the INA228 over I2C (SDA/SCL).
   </figcaption>
 </figure>

-As shown in Figures X and Y, TinyODOM-EX instruments energy by inserting an Adafruit INA228 power monitor inline with the DUT supply rail, while leaving the USB data lines (D+/D−) untouched for serial telemetry.
+As shown in Figures 3.5 and Figure 3.6, TinyODOM-EX instruments energy by inserting an Adafruit INA228 power monitor inline with the DUT supply rail, while leaving the USB data lines (D+/D−) untouched for serial telemetry.
 The USB 5V supply is routed into the INA228 V<sub>in</sub>+ terminal, and the DUT is powered from the INA228 V<sub>in</sub>- terminal so that the on-board 15 mΩ shunt is in series with the DUT [CITE, Adafruit].
 This configuration allows the system to report energy per inference based on the accumulated, directly measured energy instead of relying solely on proxy metrics such as FLOPs.

 A deliberate simplification in TinyODOM-EX is that the DUT configures and reads the INA228 over I2C instead of delegating that to a second "harness" MCU.
 This reduces coordination complexity.
 However, this means that the reported energy overhead includes the INA228.
 According to the INA228's datasheet, the supply current is approximately 0.64 mA, which corresponds to about 2.1 mW power draw at its 3.3 V logic rail [CITE, TI INA228].